 When it comes to kids rooms, it’s hard to beat the elegant simplicity of Scandinavian design.
-Bright, clean and thoroughly modern, the Scandinavian aesthetic values both form and function.
+Bright, clean, and thoroughly modern, the Scandinavian aesthetic values both form and function.
 Even though it's a relatively minimal style, it's still possible to create kid-friendly spaces that are as practical as they are beautiful.

-Fresh white walls and wooden floors are a hallmark of Scandinavian style, which tends to put greater emphasis on more subtle design elements, like shape and texture.
+Fresh white walls and wooden floors are a hallmark of Scandinavian style, which tends to put greater emphasis on more subtle design elements like shape and texture.
 Furniture should also be mostly neutral and bright, featuring natural or white woods and light-colored fabrics.
-The goal is to create a clean and simple backdrop for your design.Continue to 3 of 12 below.
+The goal is to create a clean and simple backdrop for your design.Continue to 2 of 15 below.

 While our Scandinavian friends prefer white walls, they don’t shy away from color, especially in kids’ rooms.
 Colorful accents are a must.
-Keep things simple with one or two bold accent colors, or introduce an entire family of soft pastel hues.
+Keep things simple with one or two bold accent colors, or introduce an entire family of primary or soft pastel hues.
 A mural or a wallpapered accent wall is another excellent way to inject a little color into your design.Continue to 3 of 15 below.

 Think in Black and White

 Black and white rooms are so quintessentially Nordic.
-These monochrome beauties feature playful patterns and plenty of dramatic contrast.
+This minimal beauty features playful patterns and plenty of dramatic contrast.
 Craving some color?
-Consider adding a a few bright accessories or even a single statement piece in a bold shade, like yellow or red, add the perfect touch.Continue to 5 of 12 below.
+Consider adding a a few bright accessories or even a single statement piece in a bold shade like yellow or red.Continue to 4 of 15 below.

-Graphic prints and simple patterns, featuring geometric shapes and kid-friendly icons like stars, hearts, and animals, are most definitely Scandi-chic.
-Use them liberally, and don’t be afraid to mix and match.Continue to 6 of 12 below.
+Graphic prints and simple patterns featuring geometric shapes and kid-friendly icons like stars, hearts, and animals are most definitely Scandi-chic.
+Use them liberally, and don’t be afraid to mix and match.Continue to 5 of 15 below.